deadlyvipers/dojo_rules/introduction.md

-j name is Das Do Funny
+j name is Das Do
+favorite Code School path is GIT